Cytus2DB/Cytus-II-DB/README.md

 ## Clean

-If you did anything wrong or you just want a fresh start, execute `./clean.sh`
+If you did anything wrong, or you just want a fresh start, execute `./clean.sh`

 But as the version data is stored in cache, this shouldn't be operated unless you keep your old version, or your update log will be lost.